One nutrient is more important to your dog’s good health than any other. It’s not protein. It’s not carbohydrates. It’s not vitamins. It’s water.

 How much water your dog needs each day will depend on their size, diet, age, activity level and weather conditions.
 As a rule of thumb, a healthy dog should drink between 0.5 and 1 ounce of water per pound of body weight each day.
 That means a healthy, 70-pound Labrador retriever should be drinking around 35 to 70 ounces, or about 4.5 to 9 cups, daily.

 A dog meets their water requirement primarily through voluntary drinking.
 Dog food also contains some moisture, depending on the form fed.
-A dog that’s fed canned food, which ranges from 70 to 80 percent moisture, tends to drink less than a dog that eats dry food.
+A dog who’s fed canned food, which ranges from 70 to 80 percent moisture, tends to drink less than a dog who eats dry food.